ilyasergey/YSC2229/source/wsl.rst

 macOS
 -----

-OCaml is well supported in macOS, so the installation process is fairly straightforward.
+OCaml is well-supported in macOS, so the installation process is fairly straightforward.

 1. Install the `Homebrew package manager <https://brew.sh/>`_ for macOS.